This is me —

-Hey there — I know stepping into personal coaching or healing work can feel like a big step.
+I know stepping into personal coaching or healing work can feel like a big step.
 There’s often a mix of hope and hesitation, and if you’re here reading this, you’ve already taken the first brave step toward something meaningful.
 That matters.

 I’ve spent more than two decades working with people — listening, encouraging, and helping them find their way back to themselves.
 I’ve always been deeply curious about what makes us connect, why we sometimes lose that connection, and how we can find our way home again.
 At my core, I just really love people.
 I love our messiness, our tenderness, our fire — all of it.
+And ALSO, I’ve been where you are.
+The details of our stories are different, but I’ve felt lost and unsure of where to turn.

 I’m also neurodivergent — I have autism and ADHD — which means I’ve spent my whole life tuned in to the quiet spaces between people, the places where connection gets tangled or goes silent.
 And as a queer lesbian who came out later in life, I know what it’s like to hold complicated feelings, to navigate big identity shifts, and to slowly, sometimes clumsily, learn to belong to myself.

-Between Me and You
+Between you and me

 When we meet, you don’t have to perform, protect me, or hold anything back.
 You never have to protect me from your emotions.
 I can hold whatever comes up — not because I’m superhuman or unshakeable but because I trust my own nervous system.
 If I’m moved, I don’t hide it.
-That’s part of how I show up with authenticity with you and how I model safety in the room.
+That’s part of how I show up authentically with you and how I model safety in the room.

 If you’re unsure what you’re feeling, can’t name your needs, or wonder why your boundaries keep getting crossed — I’ll be your true north.
 I’ll tell you what I sense in your presence, gently but directly, modeling how to share truth with compassion.
 And as you learn to trust me, you’ll also start learning to trust yourself.